Skip to main content

 Ancillary Review(s)

-Ancillary reviewers are assigned to studies that may require additional MSU or other institutional reviews (e.g., hospital partners, biosafety or radiation review, conflict of interest, raffle or drawings), that may utilize MSU resources (e.g., MSU Health Care, Inc., Radiology), or that may be subject to additional federal requirements (e.g. Compliance office for U.S. Food and Drug Administration requirements, Health Insurance Portability and Accountability Act (HIPAA), clinical research billing compliance).
+Ancillary reviewers are assigned to studies that may require additional MSU or other institutional reviews (e.g., hospital partners, biosafety or radiation review, conflict of interest, raffle or drawings), that may utilize MSU resources (e.g., MSU Health Care, Inc., Radiology), or that may be subject to additional federal requirements (e.g. Compliance office for U.S. Food and Drug Administration (FDA) requirements, Health Insurance Portability and Accountability Act (HIPAA), clinical research billing compliance).
 These reviews are separate from an IRB review and occur even with reliance upon an external IRB.
-The ancillary reviewer(s) is assigned to the study by the MSU IRB coordinator.
+The ancillary reviewer(s) is assigned to the study by the MSU IRB Reliance office.
 Researchers may be provided comments or clarifications as part of the ancillary review process.
-If the ancillary review impacts the external IRB, the MSU PI is responsible for communicating that information to the reviewing external IRB or to the PI at the reviewing external IRB’s institution.
+If the ancillary review impacts the reviewing IRB, the MSU PI is responsible for communicating that information to the reviewing IRB or to the PI at the reviewing institution.
 Depending on the ancillary review type and need, a response may be needed from the ancillary reviewer before an acknowledgement letter can be released.

 Study Personnel

 The MSU PI is responsible for ensuring the initial and ongoing qualifications of investigators and research staff.
 This includes assuring that members of the research team have appropriate qualifications and expertise to conduct the research, are knowledgeable about laws, regulations, codes and guidance governing the research, and are knowledgeable about MSU’s policies and procedures that impact the study.
-All individuals engaged in human subject research activities must receive and maintain current human subject training, must disclose conflict of interest in accordance with the MSU HRPP Manual 10-1, Conflict of Interest, and are subject to MSU HRPP requirements, see MSU HRPP Manual 4-1, Applicability.
+All individuals engaged in human subject research activities must receive and maintain current human subject training, must disclose conflict of interest in accordance with the MSU HRPP Manual 10-1 “Conflict of Interest,” and are subject to MSU HRPP requirements, see MSU HRPP Manual 4-1 “Applicability.”
 This includes complying with any conflict of interest management plans that may result.
 It is the responsibility of the MSU PI to maintain oversight over all study personnel and to assure and to maintain appropriate tracking that these requirements are met (e.g., documentation of training completion, conflict of interest).

 • Change in the MSU principal investigator